Convective self-aggregation

 Evolution of self-aggregated convection.
 Each frame denotes a day.
 The color describes the frequency of occurrence of convection.
 Arrows in the last frame denote horizontal surface winds.
 Taken from Hohenegger and Stevens.

 Convective self-aggregation is an atmospheric phenomenon that occurs under idealised homogeneous conditions without external forcing.
 An unorganized atmosphere with scattered convection spontaneously transitions into a state with a very dry and cloud-free region, and a region with heavy rain and thunderstorms.
 The aggregated state appears in simulations after 15-100 days and has a length scale of multiple thousand kilometres.
 In contrast to forced convective organization, self-aggregation is induced by positive feedbacks from the convection itself.
-Known feedbacks come from radiation, cloud entrainment, cold pools, waves or surface fluxes.
+Some known feedbacks come from radiation, cloud entrainment, cold pools, waves or surface fluxes.
 These feedbacks facilitate cloud forming near existing clouds and hamper cloud forming distant to clouds.
 Convective self-aggregation affects the formation of tropical cyclones, rainfall intensity, and the radiative budget through changes in the mean thermodynamic properties.
 In nature, convective self-aggregation is hard to isolate from forced aggregation and is hence studied mainly in numerical simulations.